Who Will Staff Trumps Government? A Look At Top Contenders - UrduPoint

 Kash Patel, the son of Indian immigrants and author of a book about the so-called "deep state", has been mentioned as a future CIA chief, as has ultra-conservative Texas Senator Ratcliffe.

-Arkansas Senator Tom Cotton, who called for troops to be used against Black Lives Matters protesters in 2020, has ruled himself out as defense secretary, Axios reported on Wednesday.
+Arkansas Senator Tom Cotton, who called for troops to be used against Black Lives Matter protesters in 2020, has ruled himself out as defense secretary, Axios reported on Wednesday.

-Former secretary of state and CIA director Mike Pompeo was namechecked by Trump at one of his final rallies on Monday.

 - Treasury Secretary -